XHLEIK/arise-ai/backend/README.md

 👤 You: "Go to standby"
 😴 Standby: Enters sleep mode, listens only for wake command 🔊 A.R.I.S.E: "Going to standby mode.
-Say 'Hey A.R.I.S.E.' to wake me up."
+Say 'Hey arise' or 'Hey A.R.I.S.E.' to wake me up."

-👤 You: "Hey A.R.I.S.E." (while in standby)
+👤 You: "arise" (while in standby)
 🔄 Wake: Exits standby mode and resumes normal operation 🔊 A.R.I.S.E: "I'm awake!
 How can I help you?"
 ```